Fall in love with problems.

 “If I were given one hour to save the planet, I would spend 59 minutes defining the problem and one minute resolving it,”

-The ability to accurately and succinctly define a problem is arguably one of the most important skills organisations must learn.
+The ability to accurately and succinctly define a problem is arguably one of the most important skills that organisations must learn.

 On the other hand, without a clear articulation of a problem, it is impossible to analyse all the contributing factors and actors, or to identify potential solutions and evaluate and pick the best option.